PercentBoat4164/Illumination-Engine/index.md

 To get started, you will need a few packages.
 Also, make sure that you are using your favorite IDE.

-Here is a list of a few packages that you will need to download for linux:
+Here is a list of a few packages that you will need to download:

-    sudo apt install cmake, c++-9, python3
+### Linux:

+  Required: cmake, c++-9, python3, libglu1-mesa-dev, mesa-common-dev, libglu1-mesa-dev, mesa-common-dev

+  Recommended: libglew-dev, libglfw3-dev, libglm-dev

+  If you plan to use the Vulkan Render Engine, install the Vulkan software development kit using the following list of commands:

+    wget -qO - https://packages.lunarg.com/lunarg-signing-key-pub.asc | sudo apt-key add -;sudo wget -qO /etc/apt/sources.list.d/lunarg-vulkan-1.2.176-focal.list https://packages.lunarg.com/vulkan/1.2.176/lunarg-vulkan-1.2.176-focal.list;sudo apt update;sudo apt install vulkan-sdk

+   (Copy and paste this command into your terminal)

-Those are a few of the packages that Linux users will need to download.
+Those are the packages that Linux users will need to download to use the render engine.

-Next, Windows:
+### Windows:

 ## Build

-## Running

 ## Support